carlosmgv02/SDPrac2/README2.md

 |                 |         +---------------------+
 +-----------------+
 ```
 In MongoDB, sharding is achieved by dividing data into chunks based on a shard key.
 Each shard is a separate MongoDB replica set that contains a subset of the data.
 The system uses a configuration server to track metadata about the sharded data, including chunk ranges and shard mappings.
 The query router, known as the `mongos` process, receives queries from clients and routes them to the appropriate shards based on the shard key.
+Overall, MongoDB's sharding architecture prioritizes Availability and Partition tolerance while providing eventual consistency, making it an AP system according to the CAP theorem.

 ### Example 2: Apache Cassandra <a name="example-2-apache-cassandra"></a>
 Apache Cassandra is a distributed and highly scalable NoSQL database that utilizes a decentralized peer-to-peer architecture.